Tokyo Red Hood: Characters

 Akazukin (Little Red Riding Hood) is a mysterious girl who considers herself immortal.
 She wants to be eaten by a being known as "Mr. Wolf" though it seems as if she doesn't even know what Mr. Wolf looks like.
 Akazukin works as an organ harvester for Marco, an Italian butcher.
 The police inspector noted that Akazukin killed 10 known victims in a year alone and harvested their organs.
 She works for Marco in exchange for a place to stay.
 Her powers as a whole are a mystery, but she seems to have many different kinds of powers at her arsenal.
 She's a good shot with a gun as she's demonstrated quite a few times throughout the manga.
 She can also bring people into her dream world and transform others' bodies (see: Luca).
 Her hair seems to be a weapon of its own as well.
 It can extend at will and has the power to crush a human whole.
 In reality, she's Astarte, the princess of the Demon World.
 She is also the mother of Mr. Wolf, who had been conceived as a project to restore balance in the world.
-Her current childlike form (when she was Astarte, she had a more adult body) is the end result of being thrown out from the Demon World after Bettega tricked her and stole her son.
+Her current childlike form (when she was Astarte, she had a more adult body) is the result of being thrown out from the Demon World after Bettega tricked her and stole her son.
 She dies in the final pages of the story after sustaining injuries (i.e. losing her left arm and the lower half of her body) during her descent back to Earth after a confrontation with Bettega/Theos.